UN chief urges world: ‘Rise up against rising anti-Semitism’

-UNITED NATIONS (AP) — U.N.
-Secretary-General Antonio Guterres is warning that hatred of Jews is getting worse and says that “we must rise up against rising anti-Semitism.”
+UNITED NATIONS (AP) — Secretary-General Antonio Guterres warned Monday that hatred of Jews is getting worse, saying that “we must rise up against rising anti-Semitism.”

-He told the United Nations’ annual commemoration of International Holocaust Remembrance Day that attempts are being made to rewrite the history of the Holocaust, during which 6 million Jews and many others were killed by Adolf Hitler’s forces during the Nazi occupation of Europe in World War II.
+He told the U.N.’s annual commemoration of International Holocaust Remembrance Day that anti-Semitic incidents in the United States increased 57 percent in 2017, according to the Anti-Defamation League.
+He said the European Union’s Fundamental Rights Agency reported last year that 28 percent of Jews experienced some form of harassment just for being Jewish.

-The U.N. chief also warned Monday about the proliferation of neo-Nazi groups.
+The U.N. chief also pointed to attempts to rewrite the history of the Holocaust, during which 6 million Jews and many others were murdered by Adolf Hitler’s forces during the Nazi occupation of Europe in World War II.

-In his words, “Inevitably, where there is anti-Semitism, no one else is safe.
-Across the world, we are seeing a disturbing rise in other forms of bigotry.”
+Guterres also warned that neo-Nazi group are proliferating and recruiting the disaffected and people with military experience.

 Most Read Nation & World Stories